SchriderLab/Timesweeper/Notes.md

     - FiT?
     - Adapt Graham’s method and test that
     - Other stuff we can find
+- How does adjusting the length of the sweep period affect accuracy?
+- Strength of selection (0.01 and 0.005 in addition to 0.05)?

 #### Planned Figures
 - Explanatory figure describing the sampling process and simulation pipeline into sampling